brotatotes/bht-automation/bht gen 3/Matthew/Chapter 26/Matthew 26 28 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 23:53:27
+- Timestamp: 12-25-2023 19:17:15
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 89
+- BHT Word Count: 92
-- BHT Commentary Usage: 28.3%
+- BHT Commentary Usage: 31.48%
-- BHT Quality Score: 1.7657135739056953
+- BHT Quality Score: 2.0016449658393185
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (53):
+- ChatGPT injected words (54):
-	['a', 'act', 'administration', 'agreement', 'and', 'as', 'atonement', 'basis', 'blood', 'christ', 'conception', 'confirms', 'covenant', 'cross', 'death', 'definite', 'dispelling', 'establishes', 'for', 'forgiveness', 'from', 'full', 'god', 'grace', 'had', 'his', 'in', 'jesus', 'justice', 'new', 'of', 'on', 'or', 'providing', 'quotes', 's', 'satisfaction', 'sentimentalism', 'serves', 'settlement', 'shedding', 'sign', 'sins', 'symbolizes', 'teaching', 'testament', 'the', 'this', 'to', 'trivializing', 'visible', 'wine', 'words']
+	['a', 'administration', 'and', 'arrangement', 'as', 'basis', 'benefits', 'blood', 'christ', 'contrasting', 'covenant', 'cross', 'death', 'depict', 'distribution', 'ensuring', 'establishment', 'eternal', 'for', 'forgiveness', 'foundation', 'grace', 'had', 'his', 'it', 'jesus', 'life', 'means', 'mentioned', 'new', 'of', 'old', 'on', 'or', 'our', 'precise', 'property', 'reception', 'refers', 'representing', 's', 'shed', 'speaks', 'symbolizes', 'term', 'testament', 'the', 'this', 'to', 'understanding', 'using', 'will', 'wine', 'with']
-- ChatGPT injected words (significant words only) (38):
+- ChatGPT injected words (significant words only) (37):
-	['act', 'administration', 'agreement', 'atonement', 'basis', 'blood', 'christ', 'conception', 'confirms', 'covenant', 'cross', 'death', 'definite', 'dispelling', 'establishes', 'forgiveness', 'god', 'grace', 'jesus', 'justice', 'new', 'providing', 'quotes', 's', 'satisfaction', 'sentimentalism', 'serves', 'settlement', 'shedding', 'sign', 'sins', 'symbolizes', 'teaching', 'testament', 'trivializing', 'visible', 'wine', 'words']
+	['administration', 'arrangement', 'basis', 'benefits', 'blood', 'christ', 'contrasting', 'covenant', 'cross', 'death', 'depict', 'distribution', 'ensuring', 'establishment', 'eternal', 'forgiveness', 'foundation', 'grace', 'jesus', 'life', 'means', 'mentioned', 'new', 'old', 'precise', 'property', 'reception', 'refers', 'representing', 's', 'shed', 'speaks', 'symbolizes', 'term', 'testament', 'understanding', 'wine']

 ### Logs
-- Attempt 1 BHT: The shedding of Christ's blood in the New Testament is not merely a sentimental or symbolic act, but a deliberate and necessary means for the forgiveness of sins.
-By using the term testament, Jesus emphasized the idea of an arrangement or covenant, which is the central theme throughout the Old and New Testaments.
-The wine, representing the blood of Christ, serves as a visible sign of this atoning death and the assurance that we receive His benefits.
-Through His precious blood, the new administration of the covenant of grace is established, providing full forgiveness for all those who believe in Him.
+- Attempt 1 BHT: In Matthew 26:28, Jesus speaks of His blood as the foundation of a covenant or will.
+The word testament implies the distribution or arrangement of property, while covenant refers to the cutting of animals in a ratification ritual.
+Jesus specifically references the blood of the covenant from Exodus, signaling the establishment of a new covenant.
+He had a clear understanding that His death on the cross would serve as the basis for forgiveness of sins.
+The wine symbolizes Christ's shed blood, representing the new administration of the covenant of grace.
+This act of communion signifies the assurance of receiving Christ's benefits and being nourished into eternal life.
-- 🔄 Matthew 26:28 (attempt 1, 102 words, 38.81% quotes quality score: 2.0002340288728035, V2 normalized quality score: 57.85, commentator tiers 1-3: 32.21%, 33.98%, 33.81%)
+- 🔄 Matthew 26:28 (attempt 1, 108 words, 30.43% quotes quality score: 1.9012904617955266, V2 normalized quality score: 54.56, commentator tiers 1-3: 35.79%, 31.62%, 32.59%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: The shedding of Christ's blood in the New Testament is not merely symbolic, but a deliberate means for the forgiveness of sins.
-Jesus emphasizes the idea of a covenant, connecting the Old and New Testaments.
-The wine symbolizes His blood, a visible sign of His atoning death and assurance of receiving His benefits.
-Through His precious blood, the new administration of the covenant of grace is established, providing full forgiveness for believers, satisfying the justice of God.
-(65 words, 50% from quotes)
+- Attempt 2 BHT: In this passage, Jesus refers to His blood as the basis of a covenant or will, drawing on the understanding of the word testament as a distribution or arrangement of property.
+His mention of the blood of the covenant links to the establishment of a new covenant, while His awareness of His impending death on the cross underlines its significance in forgiving sins.
+The wine in communion symbolizes this shed blood, representing the new administration of the covenant of grace and our assurance of receiving Christ's benefits for eternal life.
-- 🔄 Matthew 26:28 (attempt 2, 81 words, 25.0% quotes quality score: 1.703964174865717, V2 normalized quality score: 48.0, commentator tiers 1-3: 33.45%, 33.96%, 32.59%)
+- 🔄 Matthew 26:28 (attempt 2, 91 words, 29.09% quotes quality score: 2.0477339966199968, V2 normalized quality score: 59.43, commentator tiers 1-3: 34.57%, 33.02%, 32.41%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: In Matthew 26:28, Jesus sheds light on the purpose of His death on the cross, as the basis for the forgiveness of sins.
-The shedding of His blood in the New Testament is not a mere symbol, but a deliberate act that establishes a new administration of the covenant of grace.
-Through His blood, believers receive assurance and nourishment for eternal life.
-By using the term testament, Jesus highlights the arrangement and settlement that His death brings, emphasizing the importance and significance of His sacrifice.
-(77 words, 51% from quotes)
+	- 'PASSAGE' FOUND IN BHT!
+- Attempt 3 BHT: Jesus speaks of His blood as the basis of a covenant or will, using the term testament to depict the distribution or arrangement of property.
+The blood of the covenant mentioned refers to the establishment of a new covenant, contrasting it with the old.
+Jesus had a precise understanding of His death on the cross as the means for forgiveness and the foundation of this new covenant.
+The wine, representing His shed blood, symbolizes this new administration of the covenant of grace, ensuring our reception of Christ's benefits for eternal life.
-- 🔄 Matthew 26:28 (attempt 3, 87 words, 30.36% quotes quality score: 1.630993706765949, V2 normalized quality score: 45.57, commentator tiers 1-3: 34.64%, 36.01%, 29.35%)
+- 🔄 Matthew 26:28 (attempt 3, 92 words, 31.48% quotes quality score: 2.0016449658393185, V2 normalized quality score: 57.9, commentator tiers 1-3: 36.85%, 29.68%, 33.48%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- Attempt 4 BHT: The shedding of Christ's blood in the New Testament establishes a covenant - a settlement or agreement - for the forgiveness of sins.
-Jesus had a definite conception of his death on the cross as the basis of forgiveness, dispelling sentimentalism or trivializing His teaching.
-This act of shedding His blood on the cross confirms the new administration of the covenant of grace, providing full forgiveness and satisfaction to the justice of God.
-The wine symbolizes His blood and serves as a visible sign of His atonement.
-(80 words, 53% from quotes)
+- Attempt 4 BHT: Jesus refers to His blood as the basis of a covenant or will, emphasizing the distribution or arrangement of property found in the concept of a testament.
+In contrast to the old covenant, He establishes a new covenant through His shed blood, symbolized by the wine.
+This new administration of the covenant of grace offers forgiveness of sins and the reception of Christ's benefits.
+Jesus' understanding of His death on the cross underscores its significance as the foundation for this new covenant.
-- 🔄 Matthew 26:28 (attempt 4, 89 words, 28.3% quotes quality score: 1.7657135739056953, V2 normalized quality score: 50.05, commentator tiers 1-3: 35.61%, 32.09%, 32.3%)
+- 🔄 Matthew 26:28 (attempt 4, 83 words, 33.33% quotes quality score: 1.9358744055082369, V2 normalized quality score: 55.71, commentator tiers 1-3: 37.84%, 26.93%, 35.24%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: The shedding of Christ's blood in the New Testament is not merely symbolic, but a deliberate and necessary act for the forgiveness of sins.
-Jesus had a definite conception of his death on the cross as the basis of forgiveness, confirming the new administration of the covenant of grace.
-The wine, symbolizing His blood, serves as a visible sign of His atoning death and assurance of receiving His benefits.
-Through His precious blood, full forgiveness is procured and satisfaction is made to the justice of God.
-(70 words, 50% from quotes)
+- Attempt 5 BHT: Jesus speaks of His blood as the basis of a covenant or will.
+The term testament implies a distribution or arrangement of property, while covenant refers to the ritualistic cutting of animals.
+Jesus specifically recalls the blood of the covenant from Exodus, signifying the establishment of a new covenant.
+He had a clear understanding that His death on the cross would serve as the foundation for forgiveness of sins.
+The wine represents His shed blood, symbolizing the new administration of the covenant of grace.
-- 🔄 Matthew 26:28 (attempt 5, 90 words, 31.58% quotes quality score: 1.7020307072560614, V2 normalized quality score: 47.93, commentator tiers 1-3: 33.1%, 36.13%, 30.76%)
+- 🔄 Matthew 26:28 (attempt 5, 84 words, 31.37% quotes quality score: 1.9228287529340164, V2 normalized quality score: 55.28, commentator tiers 1-3: 38.85%, 26.59%, 34.55%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Matthew 26:28 bht prompt v0.8 (89 words, 28.3% quotes)
+- ✅ Matthew 26:28 bht prompt v0.8 (92 words, 31.48% quotes)
-- quality score: 1.7657135739056953, V2 normalized quality score: 50.05, commentator tiers 1-3: 35.61%, 32.09%, 32.3%)
+- quality score: 2.0016449658393185, V2 normalized quality score: 57.9, commentator tiers 1-3: 36.85%, 29.68%, 33.48%)